tmakatos/qemu/docs/devel/vfio-user.rst

 VFIO_USER_DMA_MAP
 """""""""""""""""
 If a DMA region being added can be directly mapped by the server, an array of file descriptors must be sent as part of the message meta-data.
-Each region entry must have a corresponding file descriptor.
+Each mappable region entry must have a corresponding file descriptor.
 On AF_UNIX sockets, the file descriptors must be passed as SCM_RIGHTS type ancillary data.
 Otherwise, if a DMA region cannot be directly mapped by the server, it can be accessed by the server using VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages, explained in `Read and Write Operations`_.
 A command to map over an existing region must be failed by the server with ``EEXIST`` set in error field in the reply.

 VFIO_USER_DMA_UNMAP
 """""""""""""""""""